When you purchase a life insurance policy, you want to know that it will provide the cover you need and at an affordable price.

 10. Not looking for free gifts and extras

 We want to say thank you to our valued customers, that’s why we offer customers many free extras!
-We send a £75 M&S Gift Card to all policyholders once they purchase a policy with British Seniors - you’ll receive your free Gift Card in the post after your sixth successful payment to British Seniors (and once your total premiums exceed the Gift Card value).
-Not only that but we send every customer with a free Will Kit worth £100.
+We send a £135 Gift Card to all policyholders once they purchase a policy with British Seniors - you’ll receive your free Gift in the post after your sixth successful payment to British Seniors (and once your total premiums exceed the Gift Card value).

-Now that you know what not to do when buying over 50s life insurance, you can make an informed decision.
+Now that you know what not to do when buying Over 50 Life Insurance, you can make an informed decision.
 If you would like to know more about British Seniors, you can chat directly with a member of our team on 0800 803 0052 or you can apply online for a free quote in minutes.